 The point there is that God’s highest and best was just too costly for them.

 As I’ve pointed out before, organic church life simply doesn’t work without this element.
 And most Christians today are interested in what’s popular, what’s convenient, and what’s easy when it comes to community.
-Life together without a clergy is one of the most difficult things a person can do, and for it to flourish, it requires help from those who have experience.
-That in itself requires humility.
+Life together without a clergy is one of the most difficult things on the planet, and for it to flourish, it requires help from those who have experience (all the early churches received help from extra-local people with experience).
+Receiving help requires humility.

 On the other hand, “house churches” are quite common.
-But few last very long and a “house church” isn’t the same as an organic expression of the church.
+But few last long.
+And a “house church” isn’t the same as an organic expression of the church.
 See House Church vs. Organic Church.

 February 2, 2014: I’ve been reading your blog for years and you’ve inspired me to start a blog.
 I have a knack for writing and my dream is to become a professional blogger like you are.
 Can you give me any tips on how to start out?